sonalgoyal/crux/testData/BseStock/README.txt

-Steps to export demo data in HBase
+Steps to populate demo data in HBase

 1.Create tables in HBase

 hbase(main):006:0>  create 'stockDataComposite','price','spread','stats'
 hbase(main):007:0>  create 'stockDataSimple','data'

-2.Now you need to run hadoop jobs to export data to HBase tables, before that you need to set HADOOP_HOME and HBASE_HOME
+2.Run hadoop jobs to export data to HBase tables.
+You will need to set HADOOP_HOME and HBASE_HOME
 a.
-In First step you need to add all jars in $HBASE_HOME/lib to HADOOP_CLASSPATH for that add following line to $HADOOP_HOME/bin/hadoop file before the command
+Add all jars in $HBASE_HOME/lib to HADOOP_CLASSPATH.
+To do so, add following line to $HADOOP_HOME/bin/hadoop file before the command
  <exec "$JAVA" $JAVA_HEAP_MAX $HADOOP_OPTS -classpath "$CLASSPATH" $CLASS "$@" >

 HBASE_HOME=<path to HBase folder>